Frequently Asked Questions

 2. Noise reduction

 Making changes that increase your R-value can affect the inside of your home as well, especially if there’s a room above your garage.
-Insulated garage doors tremendously help with energy efficiency.
-Also, the additional insulation will increase the quietness within your home from outside noise.
+By installing garage doors with insulation, you can reduce sound to where it is virtually unnoticeable.

 Home invasions often happen through the garage door.
 Older wooden garage doors are easier to gain access into your home compared to the newer, steel garage doors.
 Experienced thieves know when they see older doors they stand a good chance of being able to get into your home.